 Shitsuke

 Finally, shitsuke is “self-discipline”, or the need for employees to respect policies, adhere to key processes and report any problems they encounter to help identify root causes.
+This discipline sustains the gains from the other four S’s and ensures that corrective actions โ a key requirement under ISO 9001 Clause 10.2 โ become part of everyday operations rather than reactive firefighting.

 A sixth “S”, safety has been added in recent years and gave rise to what’s known as Six Sigma or “6S Lean” methodology.
 Unlike the other five S’s, however, which are often performed separately, the safety component of lean manufacturing is designed to be all-encompassing as a way to reduce total risk.

-Why Does it Matter to Your Business?
+Why Does Kaizen Matter to Your Quality Operations?

 Consider a critical workstation on your production line that hasn’t been performing up to par.
-Under a traditional approach to error correction, companies might simply look at output data and then take action — this might take the form of a staffing change, new metrics, or even an upgrade to current machinery.
+Under a traditional approach to error correction, companies might simply look at output data and then take action โ this might take the form of a staffing change, new metrics, or even an upgrade to current machinery.
 In some cases, the action works; in others, no improvement occurs.

 Why?
 Because with this approach companies are effectively shooting in the dark.
 With 6S, meanwhile, it’s possible to pinpoint exactly where problems are occurring and then take steps that specifically address the problem.
 In our workstation example above, issues might be tied to the organization and cleanliness of the workspace combined with lacking standardization for performance.
 As a result, a few minor changes might be enough to address the issue and get production and business processes back on track.